 Plan your exchange

-On this web page you will find all the general tasks you need to do no matter which part of the world you are planning to visit.
+On this page you will find all the general tasks you need to do regardless of which part of the world you are planning to visit.

 • 1 February for the autumn semester, spring semester or the entire academic year.